n8n-io/n8n-docs/docs/integrations/builtin/credentials/github.md

 # GitHub credentials

-You can use these credentials to authenticate the following nodes with GitHub.
+You can use these credentials to authenticate the following nodes:

 - [GitHub](/integrations/builtin/app-nodes/n8n-nodes-base.github/)
 - [GitHub Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.githubtrigger/)